sharansunil/lastfm_spotify_tool/README.md

 ### What does each python file do?
 - BaseClasses contains all builder classes for spotify,lastfm, gsheet and genius.
-- Spotify and LastFm functions are built to be helper functions (built earlier, will integrate with BaseClasses soon)
-- run is the main runner tool
+- run is the execution/testing ground

 ### License
 This project is licensed under The Unlicense